Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Introduction

-In~\cite{Loevbak2020, Loevbak2019}, the multilevel Monte Carlo method (MLMC)~\cite{Giles2008,Heinrich2001} was applied to the AP scheme in~\cite{Dimarco2018}.
+In~\cite{Loevbak2020a, Loevbak2021}, the multilevel Monte Carlo method (MLMC)~\cite{Giles2008,Heinrich2001} was applied to the AP scheme in~\cite{Dimarco2018}, in an approach called asymptotic-preserving multilevel Monte Carlo (APMLMC).
 The key idea was to leverage the ability of AP schemes to perform stable simulations with a collision-rate-independent time step size to first compute a biased, but low cost estimate of the QoI.
 By using large time steps, many trajectories can be simulated, so the computed estimate will have low variance.
 Then, the initial estimate is improved upon with a sequence of corrective estimators for the bias, formed by comparing simulations with different time step sizes.
 Under the condition that the sum of these corrections converges sufficiently fast, fewer samples will be required as the simulation accuracy is increased.
-For a detailed description of this approach and an analysis of the method, we refer the reader to~\cite{Loevbak2019}.
+For a detailed description of this approach and an analysis of the method, we refer the reader to~\cite{Loevbak2021}.
+Aside from the APMLMC approach, prior work on applying MLMC to particle methods for kinetic equations can be found in \cite{Haji-Ali2018, Rosin2014} as well as extensions in, e.g., importance sampling~\cite{BenRached2022} and iterative methods for treating coupled particles~\cite{Belomestny2019, Szpruch2019}.